Krönleins: Krönleins today

+The Krönlein family has had total ownership over the company since the 1920s.

 Products

 The company produces a range of beers, ciders, spirits, soft drinks and water.
 They specialise in adding flavourings to vodka, beer, cider, etc.

 The cider brand is Halmstad which is produced in approx 10 different flavours including Wildberry, Dry Lime and Apple.
 The main soft drinks brand name is Three Hearts, a brand name which is also used for a range of beers and some bottled water.
 The main brand name for the water is Aqua Cristall.

 Beer

 In addition to the Three Hearts brand the company produces: